-Q Deviation from the H {V2} Evaluation Item Implementation Status Corporate Governance Best Practice Principles Yes No Summary for Financial Holding Companies and Rationale Is there any to facilitate a Company's Is there any other important information to facilitate a better understanding of the Company's corporate governance > (1)-(2) For detailed information on employee rights and employee well-being, please refer to 5.8 Labor Relations in V. Operational Highlights.
-No deviation practices (in employee ri investor rela directors' practices (including but not limited to employee rights, employee well-being, investor relations, rights of stakeholders, directors' and supervisors' training (3) (3) Investor relations The Company maintains proper and appropriate relations with investors through the following measures: records, management records, implementation of risk management policies and risk evaluation A. Holding annual general meetings in accordance with related laws and regulations.
-B. Disclosing corporate information on the MOPS. measures, implements relations policies, pure for directors and measures, implementation of customer relations policies, purchase of insurance for directors and supervisors, and C. Organizing investor conferences on a regular basis.
-D. Setting up the Investor Relations section on Chinese and English company websites, where investors can view/download quarterly reports and company donations to and non-pro donations to political parties, stakeholders and non-profit organizations)? information.
-E. Setting up the IR Contacts section to facilitate timely communication by phone and email.
-4 On the topic of interaction with vendors, the Company has established Operation Guidelines for Procurement, ensuring a transparent and fair process.
+Deviation from the Corporate Governance Best Dractice Drinciples for Financial Holding Companies and Rationale No deviation Implementation Status Summary (1)-(2) For detailed information on employee rights and employee well-being, please refer to 5.8 Labor Relations in V. Operational Highlights.
+(3) Investor relations (4) Investor relations (5) Investor relations (6) Investor relations (7) Investor relations (8) Investor relations (9) Investor relations (1) Investor relations (1) Investor relations (1) Investor relations (1) Investor relations (2) Investor conferences on a regular basis.
+(1) Investor relations (2) Organizing investor conferences on a regular basis.
+(2) Organizing investor conferences on a regular basis.
+(3) Investor relations section on Chinese and English company websites, where investors can view/download quarterly reports and company information.
+(3) E. Setting up the IR Contacts section to facilitate timely communication by phone and email.
+(4) Stakeholder interests On the topic of interaction with vendors, the Company has established Operation Guidelines for Procurement, ensuring a transparent and fair process.
 The Company also emphasizes fair procurement.
 In addition, the "key points for the implementation of supplier corporate social responsibility" are published on the official website, requiring suppliers to promise to fulfill relevant corporate social responsibility policies.
-3) (5) Directors' training records A. The Company files the Board meeting attendance and directors' training records for the preceding month by the 15th day of each month.
-B. In order to strengthen the professional functions of directors, taking into account the practical trend of external corporate governance, the needs of the company's business development and the professional functions of directors, the company selects professional topics in the fields of finance, risk management (including information security), business, commerce, accounting, legal affairs, preventing money laundering and combating terrorism, corporate social responsibility (ESG),
+(5) Directors' training records A. The Company files the Board meeting attendance and directors' training records for the preceding month by the 15th day of each month.
+B. In order to strengthen the professional functions of directors, taking into account the practical trend of external corporate governance, the needs of the company's business development and the professional functions of directors, the company selects professional topics in the fields of finance, risk management (including information security), business, commerce, accounting, legal affairs, preventing money laundering and combating terrorism, corporate social responsibility (ESG), No Yes > Evaluation Item 6.
+Is there any other important information to facilitate a better understanding of the Company's corporate governance practices (including but not limited to employee rights, employee well-being, investor relations, rights of stakeholders, directors' and supervisors' training records, implementation of risk management policies and risk evaluation measures, implementation of customer relations policies, purchase of insurance for directors and supervisors, and donations to political parties, stakeholders and non-profit organizations)?